 TightOps is about people working together in the modern work environment.
-It is the missing link between competent and skilled professionals, designed to provide a framework for communication and collaboration with a sense of flow: low stress, high efficiency.
+It is a framework for team communication and collaboration with a sense of flow: low stress, high efficiency.

 In today’s knowledge worker era, no one is working in isolation.
-TightOps is all about team interactions, communication, and processes.
+The TightOps framework provides guidelines and best practices for team interactions, communication, and processes.

-The purpose of TightOps is simply to make your company or team better: less in, more out – in a sane way.
+The purpose of TightOps is simply to upgrade your team and company – in a sane way.

 We created the basic idea for TightOps because we needed it – we soon found out others do as well.